The 5 Most Diverse Cities in the U.S. (Updated for 2024)

 2. Jersey City, New Jersey

-The city’s majority contains 28% Asian people, 27% non-Hispanic White people and 20% Black or African American people.
-The town has a good bit of linguistic diversity, with less than half of its residents speaking English at home.
-These are impressive statistics considering the city is home to less than 300,000 people.
+The town has some linguistic diversity, with less than half of its residents speaking English at home.
+These are impressive statistics, considering the city is home to less than 300,000 people.

 The city is also home to a fair amount of economic and religious diversity.